Please do not call the surgery to request repeat medication...

 There are plenty of ways to order your repeat prescriptions - by calling us you could be preventing someone who requires urgent medical attention from getting through.
 We strongly recommend that you register for online services.
 This excellent service gives you control of your medication, lets you view your test results and health record, and allows you to book or cancel appointments.

 To request a repeat prescription:

-- Online using an appropriate phone app or website e.g. Patient Access or the NHS app.
+- Online using an appropriate phone app or website e.g. NHS app. or via eConsult

 - Ask your usual pharmacy to send a request through on your behalf.
 Most pharmacies have systems in place to do this for you.
 We strongly recommend that you have a nominated pharmacy in place for your prescriptions to be sent to electronically.

 - Drop off a paper request at the surgery.
 We have an allocated box for you to leave repeat slips which will be collected throughout the day.
 Print outs from your prescriptions are preferred, but you can also leave us a handwritten note so long as it is clear which medication you need.